Comparing Medicare and Medicaid: How to Explain the Difference to Your Employees

 Yes!
 Employees can qualify and sign up for both programs if they are over 65 or have a qualifying disability plus meet their state’s Medicaid income criteria.
 Dual enrollees typically use Medicare as their primary coverage, while Medicaid serves as their supplemental insurance.

-Some people states have special dual plans.
+Some states have special dual plans.
 If employees in these states are fully dual eligible, they’ll receive full Medicaid benefits.
 Other employees may be partially dual eligible, which means they’ll receive Medicaid assistance to pay their Medicare premiums.

 How ALEX can help

-ALEX Benefits Counselor helps employees engage better with your benefits plans and gives them valuable, personalized insights that lead to sound decisions and better financial outcomes — for your employees and for your company.
+That’s why we created ALEX Medicare.
+Through interactive and personalized education, ALEX Medicare helps employees engage better with your benefits plans.
+It gives them valuable insights that lead to sound decisions and better financial outcomes—for employees and the companies they work for.